Rokan0-0/ai-interview-coach/CODEBASE_OVERVIEW.md

 ### 2.1.
 Inferred Architecture & Technology

-The backend is running on `http://localhost:5000`, which strongly suggests it is a **Node.js** application.
+The backend is running on `import.meta.env.VITE_API_URL`, which strongly suggests it is a **Node.js** application.
 Given its pairing with a React frontend, it is likely built with a framework like **Express.js** or a similar alternative.

 - **Likely Technology Stack:**
   - **Runtime:** Node.js